 Establish a Single Source of Truth

 Helping your employees navigate the overwhelming amount of information available is an important responsibility for organizations.
 Compile information to help your employees understand what is happening and the best methods for adjusting to the changing environment.
-For example, information from trusted health sources like the CDC, local governments and even reliable news outlets can be gathered together to clarify the best ways to stay safe and healthy during COVID-19.
+For example, information from trusted health sources like the CDC, local governments, and even reliable news outlets can be gathered together to clarify the best ways to stay safe and healthy during COVID-19.
 It might be useful for your employees to have some interactive data mapping so they can track the spread of the virus.

-It is also crucial that your employees understand what your business plans on both for the short-term and the long-term.
+It is also crucial that your employees understand what your business plans are, both for the short-term and the long-term.
 Provide updated information regularly.
 This will help avoid any confusion or frustration that can occur when employees have misinformation or a lack of information.

 How to Implement a Short-Term Strategy